 Capsaicin preparations may be able to help you if you have nerve pain, which is termed “neuropathy.”
 This nerve pain sometimes goes hand in hand with syndromes like post-herpetic neuralgia (PHN), autoimmune disorders or diabetic neuropathy.
 Now let’s talk about how putting the ‘flame’ on pain helps reduce it!
 Weird I know.
 When capsaicin is applied to the skin it causes a brief initial sensitization, where you might feel some pain, but if you do it properly, it shouldn’t be painful.
 After a few applications, there is a desensitization of the local pain nerves.

 This study suggests there’s a promising approach for diabetes with hot stuff.
-Does it mean you want to take cayenne extract every day?
+Does it mean you want to take cayenne liquid extract every day?
 I don’t think so, although you can.
-I have that at my house just in case a visitor ever has a cardiac issue.
-But this capsaicin story speaks to something broader that we can all do.
-Sprinkle cayenne in your guac, it’s really good.
-Put habanero in your scrambled eggs, maybe take that blackened chicken a little hotter next time 😉
+I keep a bottle of this at my own house just in case an elderly family membor, or other visitor to ‘the mile high city’ ever has minor heart trouble or shortness of breath.

 A 2013 study in Current Medicinal Chemistry showed that resveratrol eases diabetic neuropathy too, but this herb is taken orally, it’s not a cream.
 Resveratrol was once thought to sweep up free radicals, and that’s all but today we know it activates SIRT1 and Nrf2 antioxidants, while shutting the flood gates to your pain-causing NF Kappa B pathway.
 I taught you this in my diabetes book in 2010.
 Diabetes is a global epidemic, and very little is known about curing it.
 One of the painful problems is neuropathy.
 Over time, resveratrol protects against pins and needle sensations, numbness and neuronal cell death.

-Resveratrol is one ingredient in GlucoScript capsules, my patent-pending supplement intended to support you if you have symptoms or suffer from the ravages of insulin dysfunction and blood sugar dysregulation.
-As it pertains to shingles or Post-Herpetic Neuralgia (PHN), capsaicin seems counter-intuitive because your skin already hurts.
+Resveratrol is one ingredient in GlucoScript capsules, my patent-pending dietary supplement intended to support you if you would like to have healthy insulin and blood sugar levels.* As it pertains to shingles or Post-Herpetic Neuralgia (PHN), capsaicin seems counter-intuitive because your skin already hurts.
 Blisters from this virus can be excruciating and can last for months in some people.
 If you’re looking for GlucoScript, it’s sold at my website store.

 If you’d like to read another article I wrote on chile pepper, “Hot Stuff Can Heal You, Make a Date With Chile Pepper”